-What Happens When the Chef Is Eleven Years Old…
+What Happens When the Chef is Eleven Years Old…

 That sounds like the start to a funny, or maybe even disgusting story, doesn’t it?
 And we’ve seen a few of those, too.
 I don’t think anyone will ever forget the Skittles in the rollups for lunch.
 They were, uh, memorable.
 Last night, though, was memorable in another way…